Uniform Expenditure Reporting System (UERS)

 Counties can obtain constitutional expenditure limitations from the Arizona Department of Revenue’s Economic Estimates Commission (Commission) website.
 The Commission should notify counties of their actual expenditure limitations by April 1 for the following fiscal year.

-Arizona Constitution, Article IX, §20, includes provisions that allow county boards of supervisors to authorize expenditures in excess of their expenditure limitations for expenditures a natural or manmade disaster directly necessitates in the fiscal year the disaster is declared or in the succeeding fiscal year.
+Arizona Constitution, Article IX, §20, includes provisions that allow county boards of supervisors to authorize expenditures in excess of their expenditure limitations for expenditures directly necessitated by a natural or manmade disaster in the fiscal year the disaster is declared or in the succeeding fiscal year.
 There are 3 different scenarios in which these expenditures can be approved:

 |